Posts Tagged ‘polymer banknotes’

-Taking guidance from the Royal Household, the new banknotes will only be issued to replace worn Queen Elizabeth II notes.
-So, the two monarchs’ portraits will co-circulate for some time!
+Taking guidance from the Royal Household, the new banknotes will only be issued to replace worn or damaged Queen Elizabeth II notes, consequently two monarchs’ portraits will co-circulate for some time!

 - Winston Churchill (£5)